raspberrypilearning/octapi-brute-force-enigma/en/step_3.md

 The settings we've highlighted are for the first day of the month, hence the '1' in the second column.
 The next column shows that rotors IV, I, and V should be selected and used in that order.
 The fourth column holds the slip ring settings: rotor IV should be slipped round to position 20 (A = T), rotor I to 5 (A = E) and rotor V to position 10 (A = J).
 Next comes the plugboard wiring: S to X, K to U, Q to F, and so on.
 Finally, the start position for the rotors should be "SRC", "EEJ, "FNZ", or "SZK" for each 6-hour period of the day.

-There were two reflectors used, B or C. These have fixed transpositions of letters, which ensure that the current returns back through the machine without it reversing the transposition on the return leg.
-We will assume reflector B has been used.
+On top of that, there were two reflectors, B or C, one of which was chosen for use.
+For the encryption and decryption programs here, we will assume use of reflector B.